theKashey/webpack-imported/README.md

 import {createImportedTracker, WebpackImportedProvider, WebpackPrefetch} from "webpack-imported/react";
 import importedStat from "build/imported.json";

-const tracker = createImportedTracker();// this is optional, only needed is you render is multipart(head/body)
+const tracker = createImportedTracker();// this is optional, only needed if your render is multipart(head/body)

 <WebpackImportedProvider tracker={tracker}>
   <WebpackImport stats={importedStat} chunks={['main']} />